hexbatch/apple-core/v1/docs/core-overview.md

 # Token types

 Tokens can have one or more parents, they can have many ancestors.
- Ancestors (which includes parent) cannot by cyclic by having their ancestors be something they are an ancestor of.
+ Ancestors (which includes parent) cannot be cyclic by having their ancestors be something they are an ancestor of.

     So: a token-type:
         user: one user owns the type